Land Registry Services

 Purpose: To amend the details of a registered proprietor.
 For example, to update personal information such as an address.

-• Form: Amendment or Alteration of Registered Proprietor’s Address This form requires Acrobat Reader to correctly function.
-Please right click and download this form to your computer and ensure you have the latest version of Acrobat Reader.
-Please right click on the file and open in Acrobat Reader.
+• Form: Amendment or Alteration of Registered Proprietor’s Address The forms on the Land Use Victoria website requires Acrobat Reader to correctly function.
+Once you have found the form you are looking for, please right click and download forms to your computer and ensure you have the latest version of Acrobat Reader.
+Please then right click on the file and open in Acrobat Reader.
 The current version of Acrobat Reader can be accessed here

 Find out more